 Therefore, let’s see what the numbers have to say:

-Well, firstly there will be no more long and boring lectures to attend to.
+Well, firstly there will be no longer and boring lectures to attend to.

 Everything will be made available online.